-The relative spatial disposition of the above listed functionalities as adopted by compound 41 (n = 3), showing the highest level of receptor affinity was first investigated and then considered to characterize the 'active conformation(s)', in which the molecule might interact at the receptor site both in its neutral (figure 5) and charged states (figure 6).
-The latter, which most likely is the bioactive form, is due to the protonation of the piperazine N1.
-Charged forms as bioactive are well documented for biomolecules with ionizable basic groups.
-Evidence coming out from the computational studies reported below further support this view.
-Assuming the piperazine ring of the molecule as charged on the N1 atom at the pH of the biological experiment, a planar geometry was identified which allows for the formation of a seven terms pseudo-cycle 'head-tail' in the most active compounds 41 and 42, which includes the protonated piperazine nitrogen and the opposite amide oxygen atom in the side chain.
-This pseudo-cycle may act as a determinant of activity 'selecting' favourable/unfavourable conformations for binding of the molecule to the receptor.
+The spatial disposition of the above listed potential pharmacophoric functionalities as adopted by compound 41 (n = 3), showing the highest level of receptor affinity was first investigated and then considered to characterise the 'active conformation(s)' by which the molecule might interact at the receptor site both in its neutral (figure 5) or charged state (figure 6).
+The latter, which most likely is the bioactive form, is assumed to be due to the protonation of the piperazine N1.
+Charged bioactives are well documented for forms as biomolecules with ionizable basic groups.
+Evidence resulting from the computational studies reported below might further support this view.
+Assuming the piperazine ring of the molecule as charged on the N1 atom at the pH of the biological experiment, a planar geometry allowing the formation of a seven terms pseudo-cycle was identified in the most active compounds 41 and 42; the pseudo-cycle includes the protonated piperazine nitrogen and the opposite amide oxygen atom in the side chain as head-tail respectively, and might act as a conformational selector for favourable/unfavourable conformations in the molecule binding to the receptor.

-All the most active 5-HT4R ligands (41 and 42) show one energetically favourable planar low energy conformation (15 conformers within 1 kcal mol-1) with 2.4 \pm 0.5 as the dihedral angle (τ) , which defined by the S1-C2-Nam-Cam atom sequence.
-The less active derivatives 39 and 40 show a less planar geometry as measured by a dihedral angle (τ) of 8.00 ± 0.6.
+All the most active 5-HT4R ligands (41 and 42) show one energetically favourable planar low energy conformation (15 conformers within 1 kcal mol-1) with $2.4\pm$ 0.5° as the dihedral angle (τ) defined by the S1-C2-Nam-Cam atom sequence.
+The less active derivatives 39 and 40 show a more distorted geometry as measured by a dihedral angle (τ) of $8.00\pm0.6^{\circ}$.